-As you can see, the cost of living in Prague is fairly cheap, especially compared to North America and Western Europe.
-The most expensive part of moving to Prague will most likely be your visa fees and the fees related to being a new tenant in a flat depending on the security deposit and realtor fee.
+As you can see, the cost of living in Prague is fairly cheap.
+Especially compared to North America and Western Europe.
+The most expensive part of moving to Prague will most likely be your visa fees and fees related to being a new tenant in a flat depending on the security deposit and realtor fee.

-Prices in Prague are still pretty low, but are steadily rising, so now is the best time to make the move!
-If you’re really on a budget, we’ve put together a table of the lowest possible cost of living in Prague assuming you’re living with flatmates:
+Prices in Prague are still pretty low.
+They are, however, steadily rising.
+So now is the best time to make the move!
+If you’re really on a budget, we’ve put together a table of the lowest possible cost of living in Prague.
+This is assuming you’re living with flatmates.